The Highly Erotic Fashion Photography of Bob Carlos Clarke

 The Estate of Bob Carlos Clarke is exclusively managed by The Little Black Gallery in London.

 One of the most controversial landmark artists of his generation, the artist of choice for major rock stars and models, Bob Carlos Clarke was also a troubled genius who, in 2006, killed himself.
-Exposure: The Unusual Life and Violent Death of Bob Carlos Clarke is a compulsive account of sex, love, genius and corrosive despair, all facets of life that played a major role in Bob Carlos Clarke’s oeuvre, and one of the great international books out there.
+Exposure: The Unusual Life and Violent Death of Bob Carlos Clarke is a compulsive account of sexuality, love, genius and corrosive despair, all facets of life that played a major role in Bob Carlos Clarke’s oeuvre, and one of the great international books out there.

 - Kirby, T., April 6, 2006, Bob Carlos Clarke, photographer of beautiful women, is laid to rest, Independent [Feb 1, 2018]